microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 ```

 Note that the supervisor needs to be built and passed through the `gen_aux` tool to output the `MmArtifacts.dsc.inc`
-file, which is a the binary representation of the validation rules and the hash of the MM supervisor and the MMI entry
+file, which is a the binary representation of the validation rules and the hash of the MM Supervisor and the MMI entry
 code.
 The `MmArtifacts.dsc.inc` file is generated by the `GenSeaArtifacts.py` tool.

 These values are then used to build the SEA core for final integration.